fenekku/commandeer/README.md

 `argument` declares a variable named `identifier` of type `type` initialized with the value of the corresponding command line argument converted to type `type`.

 Correspondence works as follows: the first occurrence of `argument` corresponds to the first argument, the second to the second argument and so on.
+Note that if a `subcommand` is declared then 1) any top-level occurrence of `argument` is ignored, 2) the first subcommand `argument` corresponds to the first command line argument after the subcommand, the second to the second argument after the subcommand and so on.

 **arguments `identifier`, `type` [, `atLeast1`]**